top of page

 charming resort!

-Since lodging bookings could sometimes bring in more money than the spa's limited water supply and bathhouse hours allowed, the place was touted more as charming resort nestled in nature than the unassuming sacred healing spa retreat it was...beyond paying hollow lip service in blurbs, that is, like "Indulge your Soul."
-As a result, increasingly attracted were overnight visitors with little or no appreciation of the place's deeper historic and prehistoric focus on purifying and healing the self -- eventually including, so obvious now, the latest 'ownership'.
-Any such appreciation took a back seat to their intent -- 'owner's' prerogative -- to pursue decidedly un-public-minded use of the grounds.
+Since lodging bookings could sometimes bring in more money than the spa's limited water supply and bathhouse hours allowed, the place was touted more as charming resort nestled in nature than the unassuming sacred healing spa with lodging to support longer healing that it started as...beyond paying hollow lip service in brochure and online sizzle, that is, like "Indulge your Soul."
+As a result, increasingly attracted were overnight visitors with little to no appreciation of the place's deeper historic (and prehistoric) focus on purifying and healing self -- eventually including, so obvious now, the latest 'ownership'.
+Any such appreciation took a back seat to their intent -- 'owner's' prerogative -- to pursue any decidedly un-public-minded use of the grounds they might choose.

 Let's commodify everything!

-A healthful spa experience, the original reason for the operation launching ages ago, was in time relegated to being more of a mere extra feature, a quaint novelty, a purely optional, decadent indulgence.
-With visitors no better attuned to the purification process, soaking all too easily became little more than a superficial flirtation with purifying and healing.
-Sometimes soakers on Instagram paused to tell envious friends stuck at home how they'd ventured into the wilds and were at that very moment "taking the waters" ala European royalty of olde.
+A healthful spa experience -- again, the original reason for the operation having launched ages ago -- was in time relegated to being more of a mere extra feature, a quaint novelty, a purely optional decadent indulgence.
+With visitors no better attuned to the actual purification process, soaking often became little more than a superficial flirtation with purifying and healing.
+Sometimes soakers on Instagram paused to snap a pix to envious friends stuck at home to say how they'd ventured into the wilds and were at that very moment "taking the waters", as in the European royalty of olde.

-This was the bottom line for 'owner' John Foggy, who, redeeming virtue, was from liberal-minded San Francisco and became okay with simple nudity on realizing it was good for business (and possibly sensing he was earning serious points among many patrons for being alternative-culture friendly).
+This was the bottom line for 'owner' John Foggy, who, saving virtue, was from liberal-minded San Francisco and became okay with simple nudity on realizing it was good for business (and possibly sensing he was earning serious points among patrons for being alternative-culture tolerant).

 One didn't mess with success if wanting to keep in good graces with the boss.
-So the indifferent-to-hostile management endured the c/o situation even while dreaming of one day ending the scourge ruining the enjoyment of the place for more respectable, perma-dressed people.
+So the indifferent-to-hostile management endured the c/o situation even while dreaming of one day ending the scourge ruining the enjoyment of the place for respectable perma-dressed people.

 Though only achieved on the way out by her working with incoming new 'owners', the policy change must've provided some measure of satisfaction.
 "Thought you'd be able to go naked there forever, did you?
 Think again, my pretties...hee-hee-hee-hee!"